cedricbahirwe/dashbus-spring/README.md

     - User roles (e.g., passengers, administrators) with appropriate access permissions.

 2. **Bus Information Management:**
-    - Maintain a database of available buses, including details such as routes and schedules availability.
+    - Maintain a database of available buses, including details such as routes and schedule availability.
     - Support operations for adding, updating, and removing bus information.

 3. **Booking Management:**